-So, while we might consider 10 or 2 as a more natural base to count in, physics seems to like e instead.
+So, while we might consider 10 or 2 as a more natural base to count in, the universe or physics at least seems to like e instead.

 Logs are used in a lot of statistical analysis.
 Here is a plot someone put together to analyse Olympic medals with regard to a country’s population and GDP.
 Australia is a standout from the regression line (a line of best fit) as are Cuba and Russia and USA with a lot more medals than expected.
 We can probably guess why Russia also does!